-Furthermore, not only are they given over to their sins (a type of judgment) but also the result of this is that then they want to promote their sin to others.
+Furthermore, not only are they given over to their sins (a type of judgment), but the result of this is that then they want to promote their sin to others.

 "And just as they did not see fit to acknowledge God any longer, God gave them over to a depraved mind, to do those things which are not proper, 29 being filled with all unrighteousness, wickedness, greed, evil; full of envy, murder, strife, deceit, malice; they are gossips, 30 slanderers, haters of God, insolent, arrogant, boastful, inventors of evil, disobedient to parents, 31 without understanding, untrustworthy, unloving, unmerciful; 32 and, although they know the ordinance of God, that those who practice such things are worthy of death, they not only do the same, but also give hearty approval to those who practice them," (Rom.
 1:28-32).